Azizi-Code/azizi-code.github.io/README.md

 ### .NET Developer (Jan 2014 – Jan 2016)
 **Poya Ray, Iran**

+There was a collection of applications related to the organizing of insurance companies and their activities.

- Worked as a backend developer, contributing to the development of web applications using ASP.NET.
+- Worked as a backend developer, contributing to the development of web applications using ASP.NET.
 - Developed RESTful APIs and web services for clients using the Microsoft Web API framework.
 - Participated in developing components for the business and data tiers using C#.Net and ADO.Net.
 - Created database schemas, tables, views, triggers, and stored procedures in SQL Server 2008.